 By Ashley Donde

 With its beautiful historic downtown square, fabulous restaurants, and gorgeous landscapes, Georgetown is a great place to visit in any season.
 But springtime in this north Austin-area getaway is magical, as the spectacular weather and blooming flowers inspire endless outdoor adventures.
-Whether you’re hiking on scenic nature trails, window shopping, or day drinking, you’ll find there are all sorts of ways to soak up the spring sun.
+Whether you’re hiking on scenic nature trails, living it up at the Red Poppy Festival, window shopping, or enjoying a cocktail, you’ll find there are all sorts of ways to soak up the spring sun.
 Luckily, we have plenty of ideas for you.

 Paddle Beautiful Lake Georgetown

 Pristine blue waters flanked by oak-shaded hills full of blooming wildflowers, all bathed in inviting spring sunshine under a wide-open sky.
 If you’re looking to escape to nature this spring, there are few places better than Lake Georgetown.
 Fed by the North Fork of the San Gabriel River, the sprawling lake is a mecca for outdoor lovers known for its waterside parks and stellar bass fishing.
 Savor spectacular Hill Country views as you paddle the lake’s quiet coves and isolated inlets.
 Don’t have your own kayak?
 Rent one from San Gabriel Paddlesports and Ducks on the Pond Kayaks and they’ll bring it right to the lake.